Binary Search Algorithm Code Template

 , the left_bound

-function is supposed to search for the left boundary, but when target
+function is meant to search for the left boundary, but when target

 does not exist, it returns the smallest index greater than target

 .
-You don't need to memorize this conclusion.
-If you're unsure, a simple example can help you derive it.
+There's no need to memorize this; if you're unsure, a simple example can help you arrive at this conclusion.

 // Find the index of the largest element less than target in a sorted array